japanese new wave

 Prominent Filmmakers and films

-The Japanese New Wave boasted a lineup of maverick filmmakers who left an indelible mark on the world of cinema.
-Among them, Nagisa Oshima, often hailed as the enfant terrible of the movement, stood out with his provocative, controversial and erotic works.
-Oshima’s “In the Realm of the Senses” (1976) further exemplified his audacious approach to filmmaking by challenging societal taboos.
+The Japanese New Wave boasted a lineup of maverick filmmakers who left a great mark on the world of cinema.
+Among them, Nagisa Oshima, hailed as the enfant terrible of the movement, stood out with his bold, controversial works that tackled taboo subjects like sexuality, violence, and political unrest.
+Oshima’s “In the Realm of the Senses” (1976) remains one of his most infamous films, blending eroticism with a critique of Japan’s rigid social structures.

 Tokyo Drifter (1966) by Seijun Suzuki